gitpoap/gitpoap-fe/docs/frontend.md

 The second command `./.dockerfiles/run-server.sh` runs the initial DB migrations, seed script, and then starts the server.

-Since the seed script can't be run twice, run `yarn dev --level debug` instead of `run-server.sh` in order to start the backend after running `run-server.sh` once.
+Since the seed script can't be run twice, run `yarn dev --level debug` instead of `run-server.sh` in order to start the backend after running `run-server.sh` that first initial time.

 ### How to run the frontend server?
-To start an instance of the server found in `gitpoap-fe`, simply run `yarn` to install all packages, and then run `yarn dev`.
+To start an instance of the server found in `gitpoap-fe`, simply run `yarn` to install dependencies, and then run `yarn dev`.
+To test whether the frontend builds properly, run `yarn build` and inspect the output.

 ### How do migrations work?
 Migrations are granular sets of database schema changes that track the evolution of the schema over time.
 A benefit of this practice is the ability to track schema changes over time within a version control system such as Git.